 It is actually a very large course containing many, many hours of videos – to make it more exciting, the course will not simply cover each topic in turn: we will start with some basic tools and techniques, but as soon as you have learned them we are going to go straight to the case studies to see how these tools and techniques can be applied to prototyping a business.
-After that, everything will focus around the case studies and we will learn new tools and techniques as needed.
+After that, everything will focus on the case studies and we will learn new tools and techniques as needed.

 So, right now, we are in the middle of the introduction to business prototyping.

-Once we have finished that, we are going to jump right in to some business prototyping tools and techniques; the first technique we will look at is System Dynamics and we are going to be using the visual modeling environment Stella.
+Once we have finished that, we are going to jump right into some business prototyping tools and techniques; the first technique we will look at is System Dynamics and we are going to be using the visual modeling environment Stella.

 Once we have that under our belt, we will then start applying these techniques to prototyping the enterprise.
-We are going to first look at some generic blueprints and patterns of how to prototype business models before looking at applications in diverse markets in particular for any professional service firms, for companies in the mobility market, and in the energy industry.
+We are going to first look at some generic blueprints and patterns of how to prototype business models before looking at applications in diverse markets in particular for any professional service firm, for companies in the mobility market, and in the energy industry.

 Along the way, we will learn about the business prototyping processes and principles as necessary.
 In particular, initially, we will learn about diagramming and prototyping, the ultimate goal is to learn how business prototyping can help you manage the complexity of business transformation.

-Once we have applied business prototyping to some concrete business models, we will take a look at the tools and techniques you need to prototype business processes, organizational structures and IT systems; in particular we will take a look at BPMN, UML and the Enterprise Architect modeling environment.
+Once we have applied business prototyping to some concrete business models, we will take a look at the tools and techniques you need to prototype business processes, organizational structures and IT systems; in particular, we will take a look at BPMN, UML and the Enterprise Architect modeling environment.

 The key point here is that we will mix lessons on the prototyping techniques, tools, principles and processes right from the beginning.